 You are now on your way to treatment and recovery.
-Partners, your service providers, and a number of community organizations are there every step of the way.
-If you have any questions or concerns, call us anytime you have any questions or needs, call us anytime at 1-888-235-HOPE (4673).
+Partners, your service providers and a number of other community organizations are there every step of the way.
+If you have any questions or concerns, call us anytime at 1-888-235-HOPE (4673).

 Eligibility for services is determined by medical necessity.
-This means you receive health care services intended to correct or improve mental health, substance use, or intellectual/ developmental issues identified in an assessment.
+This means you receive behavioral health care services intended to correct or improve mental health, substance use disorders, or intellectual/ developmental issues found by an assessment.
 An assessment is any evaluation by a doctor or licensed clinician.
-These healthcare services must be:
+These healthcare services must be

-The Utilization Management (UM) Department ensures everyone has equal access to appropriate care across the areas we serve.
-UM authorizes services meeting specific guidelines so the help you get:
+The Utilization Management (UM) Department ensures everyone has equal access to right care across the areas we serve.
+UM authorizes services which meet specific guidelines so the help you get